PastaMasta/notes/aws/iam.md

 Roles
 ---------------

-Grant access to entities we trust - i.e. ec2 instance calling s3 stuff
+* Grant access to entities we trust - i.e. ec2 instance calling s3 stuff
-Polices are assigned just like users
+* Polices are assigned just like users
+* Roles are also global